omgnetwork/omgnetwork.github.io/docs/quick-start-transaction.md

 <img src="./assets/quick-start-transfer-create.png" width="500">

 3. Click **Transfer**.
 Your web3 wallet will pop up and ask you to confirm the transaction.
-4. Verify the inputs and outputs of your transactions to ensure they're accurate.
+4. Verify the inputs and outputs of your transactions to ensure they're correct.

 ![transfer-sign](./assets/quick-start-transfer-sign.png)